 Email still works and given the right impetus, it can drive sales better than other communication channels.
 With an effectiveness of 56%, email is undoubtedly the most effective digital marketing channel for customer retention.

 But, just like any other communication channel, speed is a big driver of success when it comes to providing email support.
-Hence falling into the bracket of 62% of companies do not respond to customer service emails is a big no-no.
+Hence falling into the bracket of 62% of companies that do not respond to customer service emails is a big no-no.

 Bottom-line: Always provide answers to customers queries through email in a swift and accurate manner.
 If you are unable to provide quick answers, at least let them know that you are working toward the direction of quick resolutions and put a tab on the outflux of business.